andreaszabari/Join-Meet-Us/doc/api.md

 ```
 **NOTE: The format of the invitees in the array depends on the invite service used for the deployment.**

-You can remove the embedded Jitsi Meet Conference with the following API function:
+You can remove the embedded Meet Conference with the following API function:
 ```javascript
 api.dispose();
 ```